mhdGit402/mhdGit402/README.md

 ### </> Currently

+- Build and deliver applications **end-to-end** — APIs, data layers, front-end interfaces, admin panels, and AI/third-party integrations
 - Work across **system analysis, architecture, implementation, testing, deployment, and production support**
-- Design and implement **REST APIs, microservices, and backend architectures**
-- Build and deliver applications **end-to-end** — APIs, data layers, front-end interfaces, admin panels, and third-party/AI integrations
+- Contribute to telecommunications platforms supporting a **nationwide user base and millions of users**
 - Modernize and enhance **legacy systems** for better performance and reliability
-- Contribute to telecommunications platforms supporting a **nationwide user base and millions of users**
+- Turn requirements and user feedback into practical product improvements
 - Focus on **clean, reliable, scalable, and maintainable code**
-- Turn requirements and user feedback into practical product improvements

 ---